 - soft robotic exoskeletons to replace lost capabilities

 - semi-autonomous robots to perform minimally invasive surgeries

-Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered robotic systems.
+Furthermore, this program focuses on the discovery of design principles as key components in the design, build, and test methodology to engineer relevant biorobotic systems.